Ethernet

 inactive (dead)

-The configuration of NetworkManager service is stored in file /etc/systemd/system/multi-user.target.wants/NetworkManager.service.
+The system stores the NetworkManager service configuration in /etc/systemd/system/multi-user.target.wants/NetworkManager.service.
 You can check this file if any customization is required for this service.

 Control Network Settings via NetworkManager